 Google has established a platform, Android for Work, dedicated to enterprise security and management.
 It allows Android devices to be used in various modes including a work profile.
 Work profile mode separates and encrypts the company data within the OS.
 It is useful for both company-given and employees’ own devices along with single-use devices like kiosks.
 In a way, work profile mode facilitates you to get the most from enterprise mobility and BYOD policies in a more secure manner.

-Android for Work has come up with some of the significant enhancements for the business including always-on Virtual Private Network (VPN), the ability for corporate users to switch off the work profile mode that facilitates them to stop work notifications and background sync of work data.
+Android for Work has come up with some significant enhancements for the business including an always-on Virtual Private Network (VPN), the ability for corporate users to switch off the work profile mode that facilitates them to stop work notifications and background sync of work data.
 Also, a security password can be set for opening apps in the work profile.

 Android for Work has also come up with improved control over the lock screen, and an additional feature to separate location functions in both work and personal profiles.
 The Android devices used by enterprises have QR code-based provisioning for enhancing security.

-Challenges that Android for Work face
+Challenges That Android For Work Face

 Since its launch in early 2015 for Android Lollipop, Android for Work has gone through a bumpy road.
-Its barriers included slow adoption rate for compatible devices and general confusion about overall security.
+Its barriers included a slow adoption rate for compatible devices and general confusion about overall security.
 Also, the platform was also got struck due to limited marketing and lack of awareness in spite of several partnerships with leading EMM (Enterprise Mobility Management) providers.

 However, the recent enhancements would help the platform to improve its appeal and spread awareness.